 - Preheat oven to 425 degrees F.

 - Cut the tomatoes in half and place them on a baking pan.
-Drizzle 2 tbsp olive oil on the tomatoes and season with salt and pepper.
+Drizzle 2 tablespoon olive oil on the tomatoes and season with salt and pepper.
 Roast the tomatoes for 20-25 minutes or until slightly charred and softened.

-- Heat 2 tbsp oil in a medium saucepot over medium heat.
+- Heat 2 tablespoon oil in a medium saucepot over medium heat.
 Add the chopped onions and scallions and saute until softened, about 5 minutes.
 Add the lemongrass, ginger, garlic, and saute for another 30 seconds or until aromatic.
 Add the tomato paste and cook for 2 minutes or until the tomato paste is caramelized.

 - Add the roasted tomatoes to the pot along with the star anise, cinnamon stick, bay leaf, water, and Shaoxing wine.
 Cover the pot and bring it to a boil.
 Reduce the heat to low and continue to simmer for 20 minutes.